influxdata/docs-v2/content/v2.0/reference/line-protocol.md

 ## Duplicate points
 A point is uniquely identified by the measurement name, tag set, and timestamp.
-If you submit Line Protocol with the same measurement, tag set, and timestamp, but with a different field set, the field set becomes the union of the old field set and the new field set, where any conflicts favor the new field set.
+If you submit line protocol with the same measurement, tag set, and timestamp, but with a different field set, the field set becomes the union of the old field set and the new field set, where any conflicts favor the new field set.